adrianobrito/adrianobrito.github.io/_posts/2018-01-11-using-callable-responses-in-spring-mvc.md

 }
 ```

-Spring MVC handles controller methods that returns `Callable` as asynchronous requests, so the code inside the lambda is executed in a servlet's `AsyncContext` behind the scenes.
-It's recommendable to put only the heavy work inside the `Callable` anonymous function, in the case you have extra basic logic into your controller code.
+Spring MVC handles controller methods that return `Callable` as asynchronous requests, so the code inside the lambda is executed in a servlet's `AsyncContext` behind the scenes.
+It's recommendable to put only the heavy work inside the `Callable` anonymous function, in case of having extra basic logic into the controller method code.

-In the `SimpleAsyncServlet` class, it was specified a timeout value into `AsyncContext`.
+In the `SimpleAsyncServlet` class, a timeout value was specified in `AsyncContext`.
 So, how can it be done in Spring MVC?
-Just using `WebAsyncTask` as return type of a controller method, like is showed in the example below:
+Just by using `WebAsyncTask` as return type of a controller method, like is showed in the example below:

 ```java
 @Controller